ASI Call to Action to Promote Child and Youth Mental Health

 - Data Infrastructure to Inform Policy and Program Development

 This year is a defining moment for Canada and its many nations.
 The Report of the Commission on Truth and Reconciliation is the ultimate call to action, and perhaps the most pressing.
 There are many other organizations at the national, regional and provincial levels that are focusing on child and youth mental health.
 This Call to Action builds upon and makes strategic links to many existing provincial, territorial, and pan-Canadian strategies and policy reports.
-The Backgrounder in preparation will provide a comprehensive overview of this work.
+The Backgrounder prepared for this event provides a comprehensive overview of the evidence base that we are drawing on for this Call to Action.
 A few highlights are presented here as context for the actions outlined below.

 - Maximizing Social Impacts and Returns on Investment: Towards a Sustainable Prevention Infrastructure for Population Mental Health Promotion and Mental Illness Prevention in Canada (2014).
 Mental Health Summit Network.